-Finally, after the (typically) two-year waiting period, the life insurance company will pay the beneficiaries the full death benefit, regardless of the cause of death.
+Finally, after the (typically) two-year waiting period, the life insurance company will pay the beneficiaries the full death benefit, regardless of the cause.

 Why Have A Graded Death Benefit Life Insurance Policy?

-While consumers often feel cheated by graded death benefits, this couldn’t be further from the truth.
+While consumers often feel cheated by graded life insurance policies, this couldn’t be further from the truth.

-Insurers would have to deny coverage to far more people without graded death benefits.
+Insurers would have to deny coverage to fewer people without graded death benefits.